Twinklebear/ChameleonRT/README.md

 impact performance slightly.

-rtobj only supports per-OBJ group/mesh materials, OBJ files using per-face materials can be reexported from Blender with the "Material Groups" option enabled.
+ChameleonRT only supports per-OBJ group/mesh materials, OBJ files using per-face materials can be reexported from Blender with the "Material Groups" option enabled.

 ### Embree